Payne Hicks Beach LLP logo

 Emma Harris

-Emma is a partner in the Private Client department and advises on a range of tax, trust, estate and succession planning issues.
-Emma’s particular specialisation is in the area of estate administration where she regularly assists clients with the administration of complex and high net worth estates.
+Emma is a Partner in the Private Client department and advises on a range of tax, trust, estate and succession planning issues.
+Emma deals with complex probate and estate administration including advising on inheritance tax reporting (IHT) and compliance together with business and agricultural property relief claims and enquiries.
+She regularly assists clients with the administration of complex and high net worth estates.
 Such estates often include international, agricultural and / or business elements.
+In addition, Emma also arranges to obtain foreign equivalents of grants of probates, resealing of English grants overseas and resealing here of Commonwealth grants.
+Emma also provides advice concerning deeds of variation and deeds of appointment.

 Jessica Henson